GreaterGoodest/blog.dev.repo/content/post/tunnel_p1.md

 The first thing we're doing to set up the local listener is filling in the **listen_addr** struct with appropriate values.

-We'll start by converting our listening address (**LISTEN_ADDR**) to a form the linux kernel expects (an integer) via the [inet_pton](https://man7.org/linux/man-pages/man3/inet_pton.3.html) syscall.
+We'll start by converting our listening address (**LISTEN_ADDR**) to a form the linux kernel expects (an integer) via the [inet_pton](https://man7.org/linux/man-pages/man3/inet_pton.3.html) syscall, which stands for "presentation to network".

 ```c
 inet_pton(AF_INET, LISTEN_ADDR, &(listen_addr.sin_addr));
 ```

 The port is already an integer, but it's in little endian format, and needs to be converted to big endian.
 What this basically means is that the port number needs to be converted from something our local CPU understands, to a universal network standard.
-The [htons](https://linux.die.net/man/3/htons) system call will handle this for us.
+The [htons](https://linux.die.net/man/3/htons) (host to network short) system call will handle this for us.

 ```c
 listen_addr.sin_port = htons(LISTEN_PORT);